Torbet/Todo/README.md

 # Todo
+Every dev needs to make a todo app, right?
-Forces you to priorotise 5 tasks for each dat
+Forces you to priorotise 5 tasks for each day

 ## Features
 - deletes todo list after every day.